Skip to main content

 Types of wear patterns

-A lot of these wear patterns are caused by your tire alignment, which is made up of camber, toe, and caster.
+Yet, before casting your eye below, note that many of these wear patterns are caused by your tire alignment, which is made up of camber, toe, and caster.
 Camber is the inward or outward tilt of the tires as viewed from the front, which makes them look like leaning buildings.
 Toe is the side-to-side difference between the front tires, which makes them look like they’re bowed.
 Caster refers to the slope of the steering axis.

 One-sided wear

 This one is easy to spot.
 One side of your tire will be more worn out than the other.
 Pretty simple, right?
 If you find that your tire is suffering from one-sided wear on the outer edge, it means that your car’s positive camber, caster, or toe is out of whack.
-If it’s happening to the inside of the tire, you’ll have to get your car’s negative toe and camber checked.
+If it’s happening to the inside of the tire, you’ll have to get your car’s negative toe, and camber checked.

 Depression wear (Center/Intermediate/Shoulder)